When I am hired, my clients always say two things:

 - I went to college for Furniture Making (or Agriculture or Accounting or International Studies or Economics).

-- I don’t need a sales process – I just email blast everyone and figure something will stick.
+- I don’t need a sales process – I email blast or cold call indiscriminately and see what sticks.

 - All I want is to be able to go fishing every day at 5 PM.